NASA-Openscapes/2023-planning-agu/README.md

 </details>

 ## Booths

 Hyperwall proposal wasn't accepted.
 We will be demo-ing at the NASA booth, the Open Science Help Desk (Data/software), Coiled.io and Mathworks booths.
 Details on demo timing will be shared as it is available.

+Mathworks Booth #1314: visit MathWorks staff to follow up on the MATLAB integration.

 ## Talks by NASA Openscapes folks and collaborators
 ### Monday